-Our Asset-Based labor costs, including retirement and healthcare benefits for contractual employees that are provided by a number of multiemployer plans (see Note J to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K), are impacted by contractual obligations under the 2018 ABF NMFA and other related supplemental agreements.
-Total salaries, wages, and benefits, amounted to 43.0% and 46.6% of revenues for 2022 and 2021, respectively.
+Our Asset-Based labor costs, including retirement and healthcare benefits for contractual employees that are provided by a number of multiemployer plans (see Note K to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K), are impacted by contractual obligations under the 2023 ABF NMFA and other related supplemental agreements.
+Total salaries, wages, and benefits, amounted to 48.1% and 43.0% of revenues for 2023 and 2022, respectively.
 Changes in salaries, wages, and benefits expense and shared services expenses, which include labor costs related to ABF Freight's portion of company-wide functions, as a percentage of revenues are discussed in the following Asset-Based Segment Results section.

 ABF Freight operates in a highly competitive industry comprised primarily of nonunion motor carriers.
 Nonunion competitors have a lower fringe benefit cost structure and less stringent labor work rules, and certain carriers also have lower wage rates for their freight-handling and driving personnel.
-Wage and benefit concessions granted to certain union competitors also allow for a lower cost structure.
 ABF Freight has continued to address with the IBT the effect of the segment's wage and benefit cost structure on its operating results.
-Lower cost increases throughout the 2018 ABF NMFA contract period and increased flexibility in labor work rules are essential factors in bringing ABF Freight's labor cost structure closer in line with that of its competitors.
-However, under its current labor agreement, ABF Freight continues to pay some of the highest benefit contribution rates in the industry.
-The terms of the 2018 ABF NMFA allowed the Asset-Based segment to maintain low-cost inflation in the current tight labor market while providing some of the best wages and benefits in the industry to our employees.
+Under the 2023 ABF NMFA, ABF Freight continues to pay some of the highest benefit contribution rates in the industry, and through this contract, ABF Freight may implement location-specific wage increases in areas where hiring has been challenging.

-ABF Freight's benefit contributions for its contractual employees include contributions to multiemployer plans, a portion of which are used to fund benefits for individuals who were never employed by ABF Freight.
-ABF Freight's multiemployer pension contributions totaled \$154.6 million and \$146.9 million for 2022 and 2021, respectively.
-As previously outlined, the 2018 ABF NMFA provided for ABF Freight's contributions to multiemployer pension plans to remain at the rates that were paid under the prior labor agreement with the IBT, while wage rates and health and welfare contribution rates for most plans increased annually in accordance with the terms of the 2018 ABF NMFA.
-The contractual wage rate increased 1.9% and 1.7% effective July 1, 2022 and 2021, respectively.
-The average health, welfare, and pension benefit contribution rate increased approximately 2.5% and 2.4% effective primarily on August 1, 2022 and 2021, respectively.
+ABF Freight's benefit contributions for its contractual employees include contributions to multiemployer plans.
+These contributions to multiemployer pension plans and health and welfare plans totaled \$162.5 million and \$215.6 million, respectively, in 2023, and \$154.6 million and \$194.4 million, respectively, in 2022.
+As previously outlined, the 2023 ABF NMFA provided for ABF Freight's contributions to multiemployer pension plans to remain at the rates that were paid under the prior labor agreement with the IBT, while wage rates and health and welfare contribution rates for most plans increased annually in accordance with the terms of the 2023 ABF NMFA.
+Union wages increased 13.0% effective July 1, 2023 related to contractual wage and mileage rate increases under the 2023 ABF NMFA, and the contractual wage rate increased 1.9% effective July 1, 2022 under the 2018 ABF NMFA.
+The average health, welfare, and pension benefit contribution rate increased approximately 3.6% and 2.5% effective primarily on August 1, 2023 and 2022, respectively.